 - Fully-equipped drop-in resource centre with a wide variety of low vision aids including talking watches and aids to daily living, up-to-date technology, daylight lighting solutions, large print stationery etc.

 - In-house design and printing service which produces a variety of stationery products for people with a visual impairment

-- Suppliers of heavily lined stationery to schools, academies and other educational establishments
+- Suppliers of heavily lined stationery and exercise books to schools, academies and other educational establishments

 - Ecommerce website and mail-order service